Self-Explaining Hate Speech Detection with Moral Rationales: Limitations

 \section{Limitations}

 While SMRA improves interpretability and robustness in hate speech detection, several limitations remain.
 First, our approach relies on high-quality human-annotated moral rationales, which are costly and time-consuming to produce, potentially limiting scalability to new languages or domains.
 Second, SMRA has been evaluated primarily on Brazilian Portuguese social media data; further studies are needed to assess generalization across languages, platforms, and different cultural settings.
 Finally, integrating moral reasoning does not eliminate all biases in training data, and careful consideration of minority perspectives remains essential to avoid unintended harms.
+Finally, while we adopt the standard Moral Foundations Theory taxonomy, we do not distinguish between sub-dimensions of the Fairness foundation (e.g., equality vs.\ proportionality) \citep{atari2023morality}, which have been shown to capture meaningful variation in moral reasoning across cultures and political contexts and may differentiate between language used to identify versus justify harm \citep{trager2025immorality,guo2024adaptable}.